 The global nature of the business world in modern times has resulted in more and more people travelling overseas for work.
 The first and foremost tax consideration for those earning assessable income while they are overseas is whether they should still be classified as an Australian resident for tax purposes.
 This is important because Australian residents are taxed on their worldwide income, while foreign residents are only taxed on their Australian sourced income.

 Residency for tax purposes should not be confused with the concept of citizenship, which is attributed by birth or immigration.
-Whether a taxpayer is a resident for tax purposes will depend on the taxpayer’s pattern of behaviour in the relevant financial year.
-The Australian Taxation Office has provided four tests to assist taxpayers in their self-assessment, including the factors which will be considered.
+Whether a taxpayer is a resident for tax purposes will depend on the taxpayer’s pattern of behavior in the relevant financial year.
+The Australian Taxation Office (ATO) has provided 4 tests to assist taxpayers in their self-assessment, including the factors which will be considered.

 This is the primary test of residency so if the taxpayer satisfies this test, there is no need to apply the remaining 3 tests.

 This test aims to assess the taxpayer’s overall ordinary behaviour whilst they are in Australia.
 This involves reviewing the taxpayer’s: